 Friday, January 30, 2015

-Get set for a week of world class singin' & fishin'
+Get set for a week of world class singin' & fishin' on Isla Mujeres, Mexico

-Sea Mistress - heading out for world class fishing
+Sea Mistress heading out for world-class fishing

 Holy cow!
 It's time for the 6th Annual Island Time Fishing Tournament and Fiesta, a week of great entertainment and fabulous fishing.

-For the serious fishing-folks who are participating in the fishing tournament the Tuesday night boat registration and Captain's Meeting will again be held at Buho's on Playa Norte.
+For the serious fishing-folks who are participating in the fishing tournament, the Tuesday night boat registration and Captain's Meeting will again be held at Buho's on Playa Norte

-After dinner performers Jon Stone and Lew Brice will be entertaining the crowd, and offering up auction items.
+After dinner, performers Jon Stone and Lew Brice will be entertaining the crowd and offering up auction items.

-Margarita Madness at the Soggy Peso - Nick, Lew, and Jon
+Margarita Madness - Nick, Lew, and Jon

-One of the biggest changes in the programming this year is the switch of locations for our favourite event, the-over-the-top-Margarita Madness traditionally held at the Soggy Peso Bar & Grill.
-This year it will be held on Wednesday Feb 4th at Fenix Restaurant and Lounge, located at Playa Norte.
-This hugely popular show gets underway at 1:00 in the afternoon, with Jon Stone, Lew Brice, and Joal Rush providing upbeat tunes, and raunchy repertoire until around 5:00 P.M.
+One of the biggest changes in the programming this year is the switch of locations for our favourite event, the over-the-top Margarita Madness, traditionally held at the Soggy Peso Bar & Grill.
+This year it will be held on Wednesday, Feb 4th at Fenix Restaurant and Lounge, located at Playa Norte.
+This hugely popular show gets underway at 1:00 in the afternoon, with Jon Stone, Lew Brice, and Joal Rush providing upbeat tunes and raunchy repertoire until around 5:00 P.M.

-Thursday Feb 5th the Little Yellow School House will host their traditional open house day at the school, with the students cooking up Mexican BBQ for visitors.
+Thursday, Feb 5th, the Little Yellow School House will host their traditional open house day at the school, with the students cooking up Mexican BBQ for visitors.
 It's a great opportunity to check out their outstanding efforts to educate local children who have physical, emotional, or learning disabilities.
 The funds raised at various events during the Island Time Fishing Tournament & Fiesta are donated to the Little Yellow School House.
 It's a win-win situation for everyone.
-The participants have fun and the school receives a large chunk of money to help with yearly operating expenses.
+The participants have fun, and the school receives a large chunk of money to help with yearly operating expenses.

 Getting ready to head out